pudly/schmopera-hugo/content/articles/luxury-at-arms-length-arabella.md

 date = "2017-10-17T13:27:00-04:00"
 lastmod = "2017-10-18T10:38:00-04:00"
 publishDate = "2017-10-18T10:38:00-04:00"
-short_description = "A woman with a spine is somewhat of a rare find in opera, and so it's hard to admit that Arabella is a woman who warrants very little empathy - even from this female reviewer.
-Arabella's insistence on waiting for the \"right man\" among her train of suitors is something that's admirable and surprisingly contemporary even for this 1932 opera. " slug = "luxury-at-arms-length-arabella" title = "Luxury at arm&#039;s length: Arabella"
+short_description = "A woman with a spine is somewhat of a rare find in opera, and so it&#039;s hard to admit that Arabella is a woman who warrants very little empathy - even from this female reviewer.
+Arabella&#039;s insistence on waiting for the &quot;right man&quot; among her train of suitors is something that&#039;s admirable and surprisingly contemporary even for this 1932 opera. " slug = "luxury-at-arms-length-arabella" title = "Luxury at arm&#039;s length: Arabella"
 +++